 “What’s your big idea?”
 Penny Stamps asked graduates in her April 2018 commencement speech.
 “What are you willing to spend your moral capital, your intellectual capital, your sweat equity in pursuing outside the walls of the University of Michigan?
 You have your artistic skills — now develop your ideas, your big idea,” she said.
 “Imagination has no limits.”

 The Big Idea Award aims to motivate students to develop ambitious aspirations that reflect the values of a Stamps education; accelerate progress toward achieving those aspirations; and encourage students to rise to the challenge put forth by Penny W. Stamps.

-- Any Stamps undergraduate senior in good academic standing and graduating in December, May, or August of the academic year in which they apply, as established by an academic audit by the SWAPC staff.
+- Individual applicants: Any Stamps undergraduate major in good academic standing and graduating in December 2020, May 2021, or August 2021 as established by an academic audit by the SWAPC staff.